-- 12.1 This policy has been created and should be implemented in conjunction with the following internal documents: - Allocations policy; - Equality and diversity policy and strategy; - Anti-social behaviour, harassment and hate crime policies in respect of tenants either using pets as a means of causing nuisance or harassment to others or allowing, through their pet's behaviour, that pet to cause nuisance or harassment to others.
+- 12.1 This policy has been created and should be implemented in conjunction with the following internal documents:

+- Allocations policy;

+- Equality and diversity policy and strategy;

+- Anti-social behaviour, harassment and hate crime policies in respect of tenants either using pets as a means of causing nuisance or harassment to others or allowing, through their pet's behaviour, that pet to cause nuisance or harassment to others.

 - 12.2 Similarly, this policy has been created and should be implemented in conjunction with the external documents and publications, including but not limited to:

 - Housing Act 1985;

 - Housing Act 1996;

 - Housing Act 2004;

 - Homelessness Act 2002;

 - Anti-Social Behaviour Act 2003;

 - Equality Act 2010;

 - Anti-Social Behaviour, Crime and Policing Act 2014

 - Homelessness Reduction Act 2018

 - Dangerous Wild Animals Act 1976;

-- Dangerous Dogs Act 1991 or any subsequent relevant legislation or regulation governing specific dogs or breeds of dogs;
+- Dangerous Dogs Act 1991

-- The Dangerous Dogs (Exemption Schemes and Miscellaneous Provisions) (England and Wales Order 2023;

-- Animal Welfare Act 2006.
+• Animal Welfare Act 2006.